Polirecyliente/SGConocimiento/Math/03_Geometry_basics/S03_Polygons.md

 b = \frac{c}{tan(\angle C)}
 \end{gathered}$$

-(Ángulo de depresión)
-**Angle of depression**: an angle measured below a horizontal line.

-(Ángulo de elevación)
-**Angle of elevation**: an angle measured above a horizontal line.

 ## Inverse trigonometric ratios (Ratios trigonométricos inversos)

+(Ratios trigonométricos inversos)
-Given a right triangle in which the lengths of two sides are known, the non-right angles can be calculated using the inverse of the trigonometric ratios.
+**Inverse trigonometric ratios**: given a right triangle in which the lengths of two sides are known, the non-right angles can be calculated using the inverse of the trigonometric ratios.
 The inverse of the trigonometric ratio is a function that returns the angle needed to originate the ratio of the two sides of the right triangle.
 So, to calculate the inverse of a trigonometric ratio, the lengths of two sides of a right triangle are needed.
 [Inverse of the trigonometric ratios code](Programs/S08/Inverse_of_the_trigonometric_ratios.py)

 (Seno inverso | arcoseno)